 Attention small and home-based businesses -

 if you are a small business in the region please have a look at several links to tell you what the county can do to help you, plus a query on your advertising requirements here

 is now in place.
 There is a Contact Form

 on the site with which you can contact us to enquire about advertising or having some information about your organisation put here.

 I have recently had the opportunity to look at pages from the village website right back to its first days when it was started by Robin Bliss in 2004.
-Quite fascinating to see the way it has evolved - and to note that it did indeed have a forum at one point, but it appears that it was discontinued early in 2006 as was the latest one, due to lack of interest.
+Quite fascinating to see the way it has evolved - and to note that it did indeed have a forum at one point, but it appears that it was discontinued early in 2006 as happened to the latest one I 're-kindled', due to lack of interest.